 Excessive Heat Watch from WED 10:00 AM CDT until WED 8:00 PM CDT

+Excessive Heat Watch from WED 10:00 AM CDT until WED 8:00 PM CDTUpdated

 Issued by National Weather Service – Des Moines, IA